-The foundation of a successful service-based count is the quality and number of RETURNED SURVEYS!
+The foundation of a successful service-based count is the quality and number of completed surveys submitted.
 Surveys need to be accurately completed for every homeless individual and family unit.
-It is essential that every homeless person be engaged to participate in the data collection survey.
+It is essential that every homeless person be engaged to participate in the survey.
 Share with each homeless person that his/her participation will help increase the awareness of homelessness in Texas and the nation and help providers advocate for increased funding for programs and services for the homeless.

-Steps for Coordinators of Service-based Counts
+Steps for Coordinators to plan for the Service-based Counts

 - Identify agencies where unsheltered homeless individuals receive assistance in your area.
 Consider the following:

 - Community Mental Health Centers

 - Community Health Clinic/Free Clinics

 - Hospital Emergency Rooms

 - Parks and Recreation/Park Service

 - Drop-In Centers

 - One-Stop Employment Centers

 - Food Pantries

 - Soup Kitchens & Meal Sites

 - Community Service Agencies

 - Law Enforcement

 - Probation and Parole

 - Faith-Based Organizations

-- Clothing Shelters
+- o Clothing Shelters

 - Consumer-Run Organizations

 - Day Shelters

 - Fire Departments

 - Veterans related agencies

 - School Systems

 - Domestic Violence related agencies

 - Ensure that all participating providers understand:

-- Overall goal of the count and how the information will be used
+- o Overall goal of the count and how the information will be used

 - Date and time period for which they are counting

 - Whom to survey (anyone that is considered homeless, per HUD's definition)

-- When they should be collecting surveys
+- When they should be conducting the surveys

-- What information they need to collect - Assign someone to periodically check in with all of the participating providers to make sure they are collecting the data collection forms. - If possible, provide incentives to homeless individuals who are willing to complete surveys. - Provide training to all providers who will complete or distribute and collect forms. - Get supervisor support for line workers completing forms. - Once data entry is complete, all providers should return the surveys to the PIT Coordinator by February 10th.
-This will give you time to review and ensure the accuracy of the data prior to sending that data to THN (2/17/17).
+- What information they need to collect

+- Assign someone to periodically check in with all of the participating providers to make sure they are collecting the data collection forms.

+- If possible, provide incentives to homeless individuals who are willing to complete surveys.

+- Provide training to all providers who will complete or distribute and collect forms.

+- Get supervisor support for line workers completing forms.

+- Once data entry is complete, all providers must make sure to upload all of the surveys by 11:59 PM on February 1st.
+This will give you time to review and ensure the accuracy of the data prior to sending that data to THN.